 Brandon McMillan MasterClass Summary

 What you’ll learn: Basic core commands such as sit, down, stay, no, off, come, and heel, as well as, common behavioral issues and how to deal with them.

 Recommendation: 10/10—I adopted a puppy after taking this MasterClass and I’m glad I did.
 Brandon’s MasterClass gave me a great sense of confidence and I started to see progress thanks to Brandon and his methods in only a few days.
 This course is well worth a MasterClass subscription compared to the cost of hiring a professional dog trainer.

-To prove my dedication to life long learning, I adopted a puppy to put my new dog training skills to the test.
+To prove my dedication to lifelong learning, I adopted a puppy to put my new dog training skills to the test.
 I’m only joking.
 Actually, not really, I really did adopt a puppy and desperately needed help training her.

 It so happens that one of MasterClass’s newest courses is dog training by Brandon McMillan.
-Tired of all the indoor accidents, furniture chewing, and endless barking, I turned to this MasterClass for help, hoping it could point me in the right direction and teach me how to house train my pup.
+Tired of all the indoor accidents, furniture chewing, and endless barking, I turned to this MasterClass for training tips, hoping it could point me in the right direction and teach me how to house train my pup.

 After taking the MasterClass and spending 4 weeks applying what I learned, I can happily report that my dog is finally getting adjusted.
 The going wasn’t flawless but that was to be expected.
 Brandon makes a point to stress the importance of patience when training your dog.